 The health and wellness trend may not be new but increased Government regulation around sugar and alcohol, coupled with greater consumer education and awareness, has led this movement to pick up pace.
 And the dawn of Covid has shone an even brighter light on this existing trend.

 Nowadays, it is hard to avoid messages about eating and drinking more healthily.
-Indeed, this month alone has seen the EU and US host Industry Summits dedicated to discussing the low/no beverages sector.
+Indeed, December 2020 saw the EU and US host Industry Summits dedicated to discussing the low/no beverages sector.
 Dry January, Veganuary, World Health Day and even Mental Health Awareness Week are among the many annual reminders that the health of our bodies and minds are of primary concern.
 And all of this media “noise” has gradually increased over time to grab more and more global consumer attention.
 This, in turn, has driven manufacturers to up the ante where the functional benefits of their products are concerned.
 And it is no more visible than in the beverages sector, where consumers perceive a quick win for their healthier lifestyle by swapping a sugar or alcohol fuelled drink with a low/no alcohol or sugar reduced alternative.
 Better still, selecting a beverage that actively promotes health and wellbeing.

 The beverages sector has responded to this growing movement with exploration into herbal and botanical flavourings that carry a health halo where the consumer is concerned.
 With alcohol increasingly shunned, there is an opportunity for new drinks that carry a more sophisticated, adult identity than conventional alcohol-free drinks.
 Kombucha is certainly on the rise and many a brand has their eye on the development of CBD too.
 Once the regulations around this promising new extract are settled, it is likely that a whole new mainstream range of health and wellness drinks will arise.